 Mandatory Sexual Violence Programming for Chapter Expectations

-In the 2015-2016 school year, the Department made the move to require all chapters to complete a Sexual Assault/Violence Prevention & Awareness program to meet chapter expectations.
+In the 2015-2016 school year, the Department made the move to require all chapters to complete a Sexual Violence Prevention & Awareness program to meet chapter expectations.
 Students may develop their own program, collaborate with another student organization, bring an outside speaker, or utilize the peer education program in CARE to Stop Violence (a part of the University Health Center).
 Groups may use the TMP/TWP to fulfill this requirement if the Plan members engage the broader chapter in a conversation or presentation.

 Council-Mandated Sexual Violence Training

 In addition to the chapter expectations program, the Homecoming and Spring Fest Planning Committees collaborate with the Graduate Coordinator for Sexual Assault Prevention to require chapters participating in Homecoming or Spring Fest to have a workshop on sexual violence prevention.
 These workshops were created to address provide and reinforce knowledge and skills that enable our chapters to socialize together safely.
-Many social events accompany the athletic, service, skit, and other components of these all-community events and the workshop aims to help grouped organizations to have a productive conversation in anticipation of these week-long events.
+Many social events accompany the athletic, service, and other components of these all-community events and the workshop aim to help grouped organizations to have a productive conversation in anticipation of these week-long events.

 Greek Award: Outstanding Sexual Violence Prevention Program

-The Greek Award for Outstanding Sexual Violence PRevention PRogram was inaugurated in 2016.
+The Greek Award for Outstanding Sexual Violence Prevention Program was inaugurated in 2016.
 This program seeks to highlight a chapter-hosted program that moves beyond basic education and engages members of the community in thinking more deeply or complexly about sexual violence, its causes, and how it might be prevented.
 Truly outstanding programs involve cross-council collaborations, focus on a less-explored area of sexual violence, and encourage either broad participation across the community or deep participation by the member organizations.